JetBrains/kotlin/INTEROP.md

 </div>

-Note that if the type of the result is known from the context, the type argument can be omitted as usual due to type inference.
+Note that if the type of the result is known from the context, the type argument can be omitted as usual due to the type inference.

 ### Memory allocation ###

-The native memory can be allocated using `NativePlacement` interface, e.g.
+The native memory can be allocated using the `NativePlacement` interface, e.g.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>